 There are few ways to earn Delta SkyMiles with this card:

-Welcome Bonus MQMs are not giftable: Note that, unlike Status Boosts, when the welcome bonus includes Medallion Qualifying Miles (MQMs), those MQMs are not giftable.
+Welcome Bonus Offer MQMs are not giftable: Note that, unlike Status Boosts, when the welcome bonus offer includes the chance to earn Medallion Qualifying Miles (MQMs), those MQMs are not giftable.
 The MQMs automatically get assigned to the primary cardholder’s Delta account.